NaviNet-OSS/Robot-AppEyes/README.md

 The Robot-AppEyes library is the result of our work with [Applitools Eyes](http://applitools.com/).
 In order to use the Robot-AppEyes library, you are required to [sign up](https://applitools.com/sign-up/) for a free account with Applitools.
 See the [Usage](https://github.com/NaviNet/Robot-AppEyes#usage) section.

 - Information about Robot-AppEyes keywords can be found on the [RobotAppEyes-Keyword Documentation](http://navinet.github.io/Robot-AppEyes/RobotAppEyes-KeywordDocumentation.html) page.
-- The [Eyes Selenium](https://pypi.python.org/pypi/eyes-selenium/1.31) page provides more information for that library.
+- The [Eyes Selenium](https://pypi.python.org/pypi/eyes-selenium/2.5) page provides more information for that library.
 - More information about the Selenium2library can be found on the [Selenium2Library Wiki](https://github.com/rtomac/robotframework-selenium2library/wiki) and in the [Keyword Documentation](http://rtomac.github.com/robotframework-selenium2library/doc/Selenium2Library.html).

 Requirements
 ------------
 * Python 2.7.4 (Newer versions not tested)
-* Robot Framework 2.8.4 (Newer versions not tested)
+* Robot Framework 2.8.5 (Newer versions not tested)
 * Selenium2Library 1.5 (Newer versions not tested)
-* Eyes-Selenium 1.31 (Newer versions not tested).
-Access the downloads [here](https://pypi.python.org/pypi/eyes-selenium/1.31), or use pip install eyes-selenium.
+* Eyes-Selenium 2.5 (Newer versions not tested).
+Access the downloads [here](https://pypi.python.org/pypi/eyes-selenium/2.5), or use pip install eyes-selenium==2.5.

 Installation